Photographing The Citadel’s Rifle Legion Drill Team in a ballroom.

 [Nikon D5, Sigma 24-105mm ƒ/4, ISO 10000, ƒ/5.6, 1/250]

 The Citadel Rifle Legion Drill Team is an all-class co-educational drill team at The Citadel.
-Members of the Legion are essentially volunteers from the corps of cadets who wish to not only further a proficiency in drill, but also to represent the Citadel and the state of South Carolina through a developed expertise which forms from being on the team.
-The team also strives to promote community service as much as possible and takes part in many parades, performances, and special details throughout South Carolina and the neighboring states.
+Members of the Legion are essentially volunteers from the corps of cadets who wish not only to further their proficiency in drill but also to represent the Citadel and the state of South Carolina through the developed expertise that comes from being on the team.
+The team also strives to promote community service as much as possible and participates in many parades, performances, and special details throughout South Carolina and neighboring states.

 [Nikon D5, Sigma 24-105mm ƒ/4, ISO 6400, ƒ/5.6, 1/250]

-Now to capture the team inside in a large ballroom I had very little light.
-So I used my Nikon D5 with ISO 10000 to be able to capture them using available light.
-I shot at 1/250 shutter to somewhat freeze them, but did want a little movement with the rifles to show they were spinning them and throwing them to each other.
+Now, to capture the team inside in a large ballroom, I had very little light.
+So I used my Nikon D5 at ISO 10000 to capture them in available light.
+I shot at 1/250 shutter to somewhat freeze them, but I did want a little movement with the rifles to show they were spinning them and throwing them to each other.

 [Nikon D5, Sigma 24-105mm ƒ/4, ISO 5600, ƒ/5.6, 1/250]